debiki/talkyard-prod-one/docs/setup-https.md

  - Start using the cert
  - Redirect HTTP to HTTPS
  - Auto renew the cert

+### Port 80 and a reverse proxy?

+For this to work, your Talkyard server needs to listen on port 80, HTTP.
+(And 443, HTTPS.)
+Otherwise LetsEncrypt cannot verify that you own the domain name.
+[1]

+If you have some other thing running on the server where you install Talkyard, and that other thing listens on port 80, then you need to add a reverse proxy in front of Talkyard and that other thing.
+This reverse proxy should then listen on port 80 on behalf of both Talkyard and that other thing, and look at the HOST header and send the traffic to the correct destination.

+You can use Apache or Nginx as revese proxies, for example.
+With Apache, you'd configure `<vhost>` blocks — one for Talkyard, and one for that other thing.
+With Nginx, you'd instead configure a `server { ... }` blocks, to send the traffic to Talkayrd or that other thing.

+### Instructions

  Do as follows: (takes maybe 25 minutes, if DNS server already configured)

 1. Update your DNS server, so your community hostname, say, `forum.example.com`, points to your Talkyard server's IP address.
 You might need to wait for a few hours, for the DNS changes to take effect.